 Driving under the influence of alcohol or other impairing drugs is a crime in all 50 states and the District of Columbia.
-Whether your state calls it “driving under the influence (DUI),” “driving while intoxicated (DWI),” or some other name, it is a charge that is taken very seriously and punished accordingly.
-The National Highway Traffic Safety Administration (NHTSA) estimates that roughly 40 percent of all U.S. traffic deaths are alcohol-related to some degree.« Show Less
+Whether your state calls this offense “driving under the influence (DUI),” “driving while intoxicated (DWI),” or some other name, it is a charge that is taken very seriously and punished accordingly.
+The National Highway Traffic Safety Administration (NHTSA) estimates that roughly 40 percent of all U.S. traffic deaths are due to an alcohol-related driving offense.

 New York became the first state to enact drunk driving laws in 1910.
 California and a handful of other states followed one year later, but none of these statutes offered a specific definition of what it meant to be drunk or impaired.
 Instead, proof of intoxication was left to the arresting officer’s observations.
 Therefore, these early laws were not very enforceable.